Dewninim/Comprehensive-Big-Data-Analytics-Solution/README.md

 ## **6. Deployment on AWS** 👨‍💻

+###Create an AWS S3 Bucket

+- Go to the AWS S3 Console and click "Create Bucket".
+- Choose a unique bucket name.
+- Configure permissions to control access.
+- Complete the setup and create the bucket to store healthcare data.

 ### **Launch an AWS EC2 Instance**

 - **Went to AWS EC2 Console** → [EC2 Dashboard](https://console.aws.amazon.com/ec2)